 - Changes in Systemwide sales are driven by comparable sales and net restaurant unit expansion.
 The Company expects net restaurant additions to add approximately 1 percentage point to 2016 Systemwide sales growth (in constant currencies). - The Company does not generally provide specific guidance on changes in comparable sales.
 However, as a perspective, assuming no change in cost structure, a 1 percentage point change in comparable sales for either the U.S. or the International Lead segment would change annual diluted earnings per share by about 4 cents. - With about 75% of McDonald's grocery bill comprised of 10 different commodities, a basket of goods approach is the most comprehensive way to look at the Company's commodity costs.
-For the full-year 2016, costs for the total basket of goods are expected to decrease about 3.5-4.5% in the U.S. and remain relatively flat in the International Lead segment. - The Company expects full-year 2016 selling, general and administrative expense to decrease about 1-2% in constant currencies, excluding changes in incentive-based compensation based on business performance and the impact from changes in timing of certain refranchising transactions.
-The current outlook includes expenses associated with our Worldwide Owner/ Operator Convention in the second quarter 2016 and sponsorship of the Summer Olympic games in third quarter 2016.
-Some volatility may be experienced between quarters. - Based on current interest and foreign currency exchange rates, the Company expects interest expense for the full-year 2016 to increase about 40-45% compared with 2015 due to higher average debt balances in connection with the Company's previously-announced plans to optimize its capital structure. - A significant part of the Company's operating income is generated outside the U.S., and about 30% of its total debt is denominated in foreign currencies.
+For the full-year 2016, costs for the total basket of goods are expected to decrease about 4.5-5.0% in the U.S. and remain relatively flat in the International Lead segment. - The Company expects full-year 2016 selling, general and administrative expenses to be relatively flat in constant currencies.
+Some volatility may be experienced between quarters. - Based on current interest and foreign currency exchange rates, the Company expects interest expense for the full-year 2016 to increase about 40-45% compared with 2015 due to higher average debt balances in connection with the Company's previously-announced plans to optimize its capital structure. - A significant part of the Company's operating income is generated outside the U.S., and about 40% of its total debt is denominated in foreign currencies.
 Accordingly, earnings are affected by changes in foreign currency exchange rates, particularly the Euro, British Pound, Australian Dollar and Canadian Dollar.
-Collectively, these currencies represent approximately 70% of the Company's operating income outside the U.S. If all four of these currencies moved by 10% in the same direction, the Company's annual diluted earnings per share would change by up to 25 cents. - The Company expects the effective income tax rate for the full-year 2016 to be in the 31-33% range.
-Some volatility may be experienced between the quarters resulting in a quarterly tax rate outside of the annual range. - The Company expects capital expenditures for 2016 to be approximately \$2.0 billion, about half of which are expected to be used to open new restaurants.
-The Company expects to open about 1,000 restaurants, including about 400 restaurants in affiliated and developmental-licensee markets where the Company does not fund any capital expenditures.
-The Company expects net additions of about 500 restaurants.
-The remaining capital is expected to be used to reinvest in existing locations. - The Company plans to optimize its capital structure and expects to return about \$30 billion to shareholders for the three-year period ending 2016.
-The cumulative return through the quarter ended March 31, 2016 was approximately \$20 billion, leaving about \$10 billion to be completed by the end of 2016.
-Some of this remaining amount will be funded by issuing additional debt.
+Collectively, these currencies represent approximately 65% of the Company's operating income outside the U.S. If all four of these currencies moved by 10% in the same direction, the Company's annual diluted earnings per share would change by up to 25 cents. - The Company expects the effective income tax rate for the full-year 2016 to be in the 31-33% range.
+Some volatility may be experienced between the quarters resulting in a quarterly tax rate outside of the annual range. - The Company expects capital expenditures for 2016 to be approximately \$2.0 billion, less than half of which are expected to be used to open new restaurants.
+The Company expects to open about 900 restaurants, including about 400 restaurants in affiliated and developmental-licensee markets where the Company does not fund any capital expenditures.
+The Company expects net additions of about 400 restaurants.
+The remaining capital is expected to be used to reinvest in existing locations. - The Company continues to optimize its capital structure and expects to return about \$30 billion to shareholders for the threeyear period ending 2016.
+The cumulative return through the September 30, 2016 was approximately \$28 billion.